 Main research was conducted in laboratory settings.
 Participants were randomly asigned to experimental conditions.
 Then, participants were informed about the study and their task.
 Their task was to browse website and search for the content of interest and if they found what they want to apply for training, job or internship.
 Participants had 30 minutes to complete the task.
 After they had completed the task, they received a questionnaire to fill out.
-It took them aproximately 20 minutes to complete the questionnaire. a research stimulus [1, 12, 13, 16, 17, 18, 29, 34].
-Website content was determined during the pretest, as a most relevant content from the respondents point of view.
-Most relevant content for a majority of respondents were informations about trainings, internships and jobs.
-According to pretest, two fictious portals for trainings, internships and jobs were developed.
+It took them approximately 20 minutes to complete the questionnaire.